Have you tried baking a cake with cornmeal? If not, let this Lemon Cornmeal Cake With Blueberries Convince you to try!

 It is a crowd-pleaser.
 Every time I make this cake, it quickly becomes the favorite dish I am serving.
 Trust me on this.

 - Whole wheat pastry flour- this is my favorite wheat flour to use in cakes.
 It is a lower protein, so you still get the light tender texture.
 If you have never used whole wheat pastry flour, you need to try!!

 - All-purpose flour- I love using a blend of whole wheat and all-purpose.
-It is healthier without sacrificing the texture.

 - Baking powder

 - Baking soda

 - Lemon juice

 - Greek Yogurt- a must for soft baked goods.